 - Fees: The fee will be $90 per band

-- Registration: Registration for the Fall 2022 virtual session will be open until September 6.
+- Registration: Registration for the Winter 2023 virtual session will be open from December 16 until January 6

 - Music: Links to the printable music parts will be sent to registrants by the band leaders the week before rehearsals begin

 Intermediate Jazz Band (Band Leader – Cathy Wilcox)